FluBBaOfWard/SwanGBA/README.md

 ### File

 * Load Game: Select a game to load.
-* Load State: Load a previously saved state of the currently running game.
-* Save State: Save a state of the currently running game.
 * Load NVRAM: Load non volatile ram (EEPROM/SRAM) for the currently running game.
 * Save NVRAM: Save non volatile ram (EEPROM/SRAM) for the currently running game.
 * Save Settings: Save the current settings (and internal EEPROM).